Emotions in French: 36 Words and Phrases to Express Your Feelings

 - Pinterest: If you’re a visual learner, then check out this great Pinterest board with lots of photos and posters featuring French emotions.
 If you’re looking for more, you can always search the keywords “French” and “Emotions” in the search bar to find more visual aids.
 Don’t forget to search in French ( émotions ) for different results.

-For more idiom fun, and not just my personal favorites, check out this post and this one too.
+For more idiom fun, and not just my personal favorites, check out this post.

 Now you know everything you need to know to be a therapist in France.